 The Parade begins on 5th Avenue at 44th Street.
 It ends on 5th Avenue uptown at 79th Street.

 Anywhere along 5th Avenue will give visitors of the Parade a fine location to experience the Parade.
 If you prefer to stand as close to 5th Avenue as possible, then the earlier you get there, the better.

 Spectators can begin lining up along 5th Avenue as early as they would like.
 "Best views to those who show up early."

 The Parade has not been cancelled due to bad weather.
 That said, the Parade has marched in a variety of meteorologic conditions that have included various examples of inclemency.

 No. By order of the NYPD there are no portable restrooms set up along the Parade route.

 Tickets to the Parade grandstands are complimentary and available on a first-come-first-served basis.
-Tickets can be obtained by sending us a letter requesting the tickets along with a self addressed, stamped envelope in a timely fashion to:
+Tickets can be obtained by sending us a letter requesting the tickets along with a self addressed, stamped envelope to:

 NYC St Patrick’s Parade